applied-numerical-algorithms-group-lbnl/Chombo_3.2/releasedExamples/Proto/README.md

 # Procedure for porting your Chombo code to Proto.
 * This directory holds a bunch of very small examples.
-* This will hold solvers for all Chombo (non-EB) elliptic operators (EB users should consider Chombo4).
+* This will hold proto-based solvers for all Chombo (non-EB) elliptic operators (EB users should consider Chombo4).
 * This will also have all the tools for the conversion.
 * Each proto operator example will also have a counterpart that uses the standard Chombo operator.
 * Choose which solver you would like to switch to using proto operators.